How to Paint a Lampshade

 Blend in a Second Color

-Once you have added the lightest color around the entire shade, go back in with a second color.
+Once you have added the lightest color around the entire shade, add a second color.
 Use the same paper towel technique to blend the excess color into the surrounding fabric.
+Expect that the watercolors will be unpredictable and organic in how they drip, bleed, and blend on cloth.

 Continue Adding New Colors